MaintenanceLTU/cbm-teaching/README.md

 [PSD estimation in Python](psd_python.md)

 Includes:
-- how to estimate PSD using the FFT
+- PSD estimation using the FFT
-- the effect of windowing
+- PSD estimation using the periodogram
+    - Windowing
-- Welch's method for PSD estimation
+    - Welch's method

 ## License